-Which sectors/value chains need to be closely involved in developing solutions? ase visit the two-page factsheet on Highly Hazardous Pesticides for more information on the topic. bu select "Other", please elaborate your response.
+Which sectors/value chains need to be closely involved in developing solutions? se visit the two-page factsheet on Highly Hazardous Pesticides for more information on the topic. u select "Other", please elaborate your response.

-Agriculture and food production
+Image: A start of the start of Agriculture and food production

 Construction

 Electronics

 Energy

-Health
+\checkmark Health

 Labour

 Pharmaceuticals

 Public, private or blended finance

 Retail

-Textiles
+\checkmark Textiles

-Transportation
+\checkmark Transportation

-Waste
+\checkmark Waste

 Other: